-This study estimates the current and future economic impact (2019 and 2020-2060, respectively) of overweight and obesity from 28 obesity-related diseases, for eight countries: Australia, Brazil, India, Mexico, Saudi Arabia, South Africa, Spain, and Thailand.4 The estimated economic impacts are adjusted to 2019 USD values.
+This study estimates the current (2019 data) and future (2020 through to 2060) economic impact of overweight and obesity from 28 obesity-related diseases, for 161 countries.
+The estimated economic impacts are adjusted to 2019 US dollar values.

-In this study, overweight in adults is defined as a body mass index (BMI) of 25-29.9 kg/m2 and obesity as a BMI of 30 kg/m2 and above.
+In this study, overweight in adults is defined as a body mass index (BMI) of 25-29.9 kg/m and obesity as a BMI of 30 kg/m and above.
 For children, overweight is defined as weight one to two standard deviations above the median weight and obesity as more than two standard deviations above the median.